The Clear Edge

 • Removing features customers use

-Fix: Cut based on usage data, not cost size.
-Unused $500 tool before essential $3K tool.
+Fix: cut based on usage data, not cost size—cancel the unused $500 tool long before you touch an essential $3K tool.

 Mistake 3: Waiting for problems before preparing infrastructure